How to understand and use feta, star of TikTok’s viral pasta recipe

 Cow’s milk: “What most people in this country probably eat for feta is industrially produced cow’s milk feta,” Keenan says.
 “It’s on the drier side, and I think that’s more the result of needing to be sold in supermarkets.”
 Per Cooking Light, “It can also become slightly sour, but tends to have a milder flavor than other feta varieties.”
 American feta is often saltier than others, a play to make up for the lack of flavor in cow’s milk.

 Feta’s flavor intensifies with age.
 But with Greek feta in particular, terroir — particularly what the animals have eaten in the designated regions — also comes into play.
 Cook’s Illustrated says the flavor that diet imparts really “makes Greek fetas stand out.”
-Greek producers say more complex flavors come from an additional step in the cheesemaking process, where the cheese is salted and let sit for a day or two before being placed in brine.
+Greek producers say more complex flavors come from an additional step in the cheesemaking process, where the cheese is salted and then sits for a day or two before being placed in brine.

 “I feel like the French have really cornered the goat’s milk feta market,” Keenan says, but they also make cheese from sheep’s milk, sometimes using any excess from Roquefort production.
 “French feta is more austere and a little bit drier” compared to Greek feta.
 Bulgarian feta is made from sheep’s milk and lies on the other end of the creaminess spectrum.
 “The Israelis also make some pretty great feta in that creamier style,” Keenan says.